 Read our Blog !

-(Level B2 and above) – Longevity biotech, idioms and phrases related to age, vocabulary exercise.
-Written and compiled by Benedicte Gravrand, English trainer at The Language House in Geneva.
+(Level B2 and above) – Longevity biotech, idioms and phrases related to age.

 After discovering calculus, the reflecting telescope, the nature of light and colour, and revealing the laws of gravity, motion, and cooling, the brilliant English scientist and godfather of the Age of Enlightenment, Sir Isaac Newton decided it was time for a radical career change.